Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Method

 The corresponding derivation can be found in Section 1 of the Supplementary Materials.

 The restriction in (\ref{id_trteffect}) implies that after removing the treatment effect $g_\delta(\bar{X}_{ij})$, the remainder of the outcome is independent of $\bar{X}_{ij}$ in mean.
 This restriction is implied by any structural model like (\ref{lmmgen}), including mixed models with additional random effects for time or cluster-time interactions as examined in \cite{ji2017randomization}, models with an autoregressive correlation structure as in \cite{kasza2019impact}, and models with cluster-treatment random effects since the restriction applies only to the cluster-specific mean.
+Our purpose is to study valid estimators and inference for parameters $\delta$ in model (\ref{trteffect}) when the validity of additional modeling assumptions may be questionable.